French battleship Patrie: Construction – 1909

 Patrie was laid down at the La Seyne shipyard on 1 April 1902, launched on 17 December 1903, and completed on 1 July 1907, several months after the revolutionary British battleship entered service, which rendered the pre-dreadnoughts like Patrie outdated.
 While Patrie was still fitting-out, the nearby battleship suffered a catastrophic magazine explosion that destroyed the vessel.
-Her commanding officer attempted to flood the dock holding Iéna to put out the inferno by firing one of Patries secondary guns at the dock gate, but the shell bounced off and did not penetrate it.
+Her commanding officer attempted to flood the dock holding Iéna to put out the inferno by firing one of Patrie's secondary guns at the dock gate, but the shell bounced off and did not penetrate it.
 The dock was finally flooded when Ensign de Vaisseau Jean-Antoine Roux (who was killed shortly afterward by fragments from the ship) managed to open the sluice gates.
 In May, the ship conducted sea trials, and on 29 May, a condenser pipe in one of her boilers burst.
 Several stokers were scalded, and the ship had to return to Toulon to have the condenser pipe replaced.